xssnick/ton-payment-network/README.md

 The user can **top up their channel at any time**, and **withdraw coins back to their wallet** when needed.

-To request actions from your node (e.g., depositing to the user's wallet),
+To request actions from your node (e.g., depositing to the channel contract),
 you can use the **HTTP API** and **webhooks** as described above.